oobabooga/text-generation-webui/docs/new/Installation Instructions.md

 To launch the web UI in the future after it is already installed, run the same "start" script.
 Ensure that webui.py and wsl.sh are next to it!

-# Updating the web UI
+### Updating the web UI

-Run the "update" script.
-This will only install the updates, so it should be much faster than the initial installation.

-You can also run "wsl.sh update" in WSL.
+As an alternative to running the "update" script, you can also run "wsl.sh update" in WSL.

-# Adding flags like --chat, --notebook, etc

-Edit the "webui.py" script using a text editor and add the desired flags to the CMD_FLAGS variable at the top.
-It should look like this:

-CMD_FLAGS = '--chat'

-For instance, to add the --api flag, change it to

-CMD_FLAGS = '--chat --api'

-The "start" and "update" scripts will copy the edited "webui.py" to WSL to be used by the web UI.

-# Running an interactive shell
+### Running an interactive shell

 To run an interactive shell in the miniconda environment, run the "cmd" script.
 This is useful for installing additional requirements manually.

-You can also run "wsl.sh cmd" in WSL.
+As an alternative to running the "cmd" script, you can also run "wsl.sh cmd" in WSL.

-# Changing the default install location
+### Changing the default install location

 To change this, you will need to edit the scripts as follows: wsl.sh: line ~22   INSTALL_DIR="/path/to/install/dir"